shaundai/tsforjs-email-course-example/README.md

 #### If I Were to Do This Over...
 I'd have testing in mind from the beginning.
 In order to do this, I would break my components into even smaller parts that can be tested easily.

+I would also plan for more cases where the API does not have certain information available or the user goes to a page that does not exist.

 ## What to Expect in v2
 Additional features that will be available in the next version: